-Our Extended Day program (1:00-3:00pm) runs in three 12-week sessions during the school year.
+Our Extended Day program (1:00-3:00pm) runs for three sessions during the school year; Autumn, Winter and Spring.
 During each session, there are a number of themed course offerings which parents can choose among for their children.
 Children begin Extended Day with outside time, followed by a rest period and then an hour of focused activity.

 Some sample choices from our recent Extended Day programs include: